Samuel J. Friedman Theatre — Guide & Seating

 Accessibility at the Samuel J. Friedman

-MTC encourages visitors with specific accessibility needs to contact their administrative offices at (212) 399-3000 (Monday through Friday, 10am–6pm, excluding holidays) for assistance planning the visit.
-For comprehensive Broadway accessibility resources, TheatreAccess.NYC aggregates accessibility details for all Broadway venues including the Friedman.
+MTC encourages visitors with specific accessibility needs to contact their administrative offices at (212) 399-3000 (Monday through Friday, 10am–6pm, excluding holidays) or email accessibility@mtc-nyc.org for assistance planning the visit.
+For comprehensive Broadway accessibility resources, TheatreAccess.NYC aggregates accessibility details for Broadway venues including the Friedman.

-The Susan and Peter J. Solomon Family Lounge opens 45 minutes before curtain at the orchestra level; the mezzanine lounge opens 45 minutes before performances as well.
-The Premier Circle lounge is available exclusively for MTC Patron Program members.
+The Susan and Peter J. Solomon Family Lounge opens 45 minutes before curtain at the Orchestra/lower-lounge level; the Mezzanine lounge opens 45 minutes before performances as well.
+The Premier Circle lounge is available exclusively for members of MTC’s Patron Program.
 Late seating and re-entry are allowed only at the discretion of house management — this is standard Broadway practice and is worth noting for anyone planning a dinner that might run close to curtain.

 How to Build a Night Around the Samuel J. Friedman Theatre